Free Auto Transport Quotes

 Shipping Personal Items in Your Vehicle: Rules and Risks

-When you are preparing for a long-distance move, utilizing every square inch of available space seems like a logical way to save money.
-We often hear from customers who want to load their car's trunk, back seat, and even the passenger seat with boxes, suitcases, and household appliances before the auto transport truck arrives.
+When preparing for a long-distance move, utilizing every square inch of available space seems like a logical way to save money.
+We often hear from customers who want to load their car's trunk, back seat, and passenger seat with boxes, suitcases, and household goods before the auto transport truck arrives.
 While this might seem efficient, shipping personal items in your vehicle is a complex issue filled with federal regulations, strict weight limits, and significant insurance gaps.

 Unlike a moving van, an auto transport carrier is not licensed to haul household goods.
 While many carriers will turn a blind eye to a few small bags, overloading your vehicle can lead to rejected shipments, fines, and damaged property.
-This comprehensive guide details the Department of Transportation (DOT) rules, the "100-pound exception," and the liability risks you face when using your car as a shipping container.
 At SouthWest Auto Transport, we help you navigate these details to ensure your vehicle is picked up without delays or surprise fees.
+Complete the form on this page or call 1-800-590-6492 to get started.

 The Official DOT Regulations: Cars vs. Cargo

 The auto transport industry is regulated by the Federal Motor Carrier Safety Administration (FMCSA).
 Under federal law, carriers are issued specific operating authorities.
-A "Household Goods" carrier (like a moving company) has a license to transport your furniture and boxes.
-An "Auto Transporter" generally only has a license to transport motor vehicles.
+A “Household Goods” carrier (like a moving company) has a license to transport your furniture and boxes.
+An “Auto Transporter” is licensed to transport motor vehicles only.

-Technically, if an auto carrier is caught transporting household goods without the proper authority, they can be fined, and the truck can be impounded.
-This is the primary reason why many drivers are strict about "clean" cars.
-They are protecting their commercial driver's license (CDL) and their livelihood.
-When a driver refuses to take your car because it is packed to the roof, they are not being difficult; they are complying with federal law.
+If an auto carrier is caught transporting household goods without the proper authority, they can be fined and the truck can be impounded.
+This is the primary reason many drivers are strict about “clean” cars — they are protecting their commercial driver's license (CDL) and their livelihood.
+When a driver refuses to take your packed car, they are not being difficult; they are complying with federal law.

 The “100-Pound Courtesy” Explained

-Despite the strict regulations, the industry has adopted a common courtesy known as the "100-pound rule."
-Most carriers will allow you to pack up to 100 pounds of personal items in the trunk of the vehicle, provided they are secured and out of sight.
+Despite strict regulations, the industry has adopted a common courtesy known as the “100-pound rule.”
+Most carriers will allow you to pack up to 100 pounds of personal items in the trunk, provided they are secured and out of sight.
 This is intended for things like a child's car seat, a spare tire, a jack, jumper cables, and perhaps one or two small suitcases.

-However, it is crucial to understand that this is a courtesy, not a contractual right.
-The driver at the pickup location has the final authority.
-If the driver feels that the extra weight—even if it is under 100 pounds—poses a safety risk or creates a liability they aren't comfortable with, they can legally refuse the load or require you to empty the car before they load it.
+However, this is a courtesy, not a contractual right.
+The driver at the pickup location has final authority.
+If the driver feels that the extra weight poses a safety or liability risk, they can legally refuse the load or require you to empty the car before loading.

 The Danger of Overweight Trucks

-You might wonder why 100 or 200 pounds matters when a car carrier is hauling 80,000 pounds of steel.
-The issue isn't the total weight of the truck, but the specific weight limits per axle regulated by the DOT.
-Auto transport trucks are carefully balanced engineering marvels.
-If a carrier is hauling 9 large SUVs, they are likely already very close to their maximum legal weight limit.
+You might wonder why 100 or 200 lbs matters when a car carrier is hauling 80,000 lbs of steel.
+The issue is not the total weight, but specific weight limits per axle regulated by the DOT.
+Auto transport trucks are carefully balanced.
+If a carrier is already hauling 9 large SUVs near maximum legal weight and every customer adds 200 lbs, the truck could be 1,800 lbs overweight.
+When it pulls into a mandatory DOT weigh station:

-- Forced Unloading: The driver may be forced to unload your vehicle at the weigh station to make weight, leaving your car stranded in a different state.
+• Forced Unloading: The driver may be forced to unload your vehicle at the weigh station, leaving your car stranded in a different state.

 The Inspection Problem: Why “Empty” is Safer